fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/notes/notes.md

 - Overview of AI uses in design studies: "Qualitative Study for LLM-assisted Design Study Process: Strategies, Challenges, and Roles"

 #### Understand: Problem → Tasks → Requirements
-- Build a shared understand of the domain + users + data + tasks + constraints, and decide what “success” of a VA system means.
+- Build a shared understand of the domain + users + data + tasks + constraints, and decide what "success" of a VA system means.
 - Pain points:
   - Labor intensive, with interviews, observations, workshops, but it’s where most of the downstream success is determined.